AlanananL7377/github-tutorial/README.md

 #### Setting up Push and Pull

 > Pushing and Pulling are very important once you begin having a local repo and a remote repo.
-Bellow is a brief explanation of what they both do and how to use them.
+Below is a brief explanation of what they both do and how to use them.

 `git push` - Send commits from local repo (ide) “up” to remote repo (github).
 Its like updating your local.